The Rosie

 of my fathers death caused a wave of heat to run down my cold back and I

-unwrapped my arms across my chest and breathed in a strange, new sensation.
+unwrapped my arms from across my chest and breathed in a strange, new

 Relief ran like a